Icosa-dev/Alzipar-Dictionary/Rules/Grammar and Word Order/Cases.md

 Then adding the case markers to each noun: Mi -> Miun, Al-Aben -> Al-Abenan, Al-Kitab -> Al-Kitaban, Aṡ-Ṡajarin.
 Then in proper order (VSO) the sentence would be translated as:
 *"Lutaha miun al-Abenan al-Kitaban Aṡ-Ṡaharin."*

+It's common in speach to drop the n of the case markers.
+For example someone may say /kitabu/ instead of /kitabun/.